-DMCI Holdings, Inc. (the "Company") was incorporated on March 8, 1995 as a holding company to consolidate all construction business, construction component companies and related interests of the Consunji Family.
+DMCI Holdings, Inc. (the "Company") was incorporated on March 8, 1995 as a holding company to extract greater value from the engineering expertise and construction resources of D.M.
+Consunji, Inc., the pioneering contractor behind some of the biggest and most complex infrastructures in the Philippines.
 It was listed on the Philippine Stock Exchange on December 18, 1995.